Non-ionizing radiation: Health risks

 Different biological effects are observed for different types of non-ionizing radiation.
-The upper frequencies of non-ionizing radiation near these energies (much of the spectrum of UV light and some visible light) are capable of non-thermal biological damage, similar to ionizing radiation.
-The damage done by upper frequencies is an accepted fact.
-The only remaining area of debate centers on whether the non-thermal effects of radiation of much lower frequencies (microwave, millimetre and radiowave radiation) entails health risks.
+The upper frequencies (lower energy ultraviolet) of non-ionizing radiation are capable of non-thermal biological damage, similar to ionizing radiation.
+It is still to be proven that non-thermal effects of radiation of much lower frequencies (microwave, millimetre and radiowave radiation) entail health risks.

 Upper frequencies

-Exposure to non-ionizing ultraviolet light is a risk factor for developing skin cancer (especially non-melanoma skin cancers), sunburn, premature aging of skin, and other effects.
+Prolonged exposure to non-ionizing ultraviolet light is a risk factor for developing skin cancer (especially non-melanoma skin cancers), sunburn, and premature aging of skin.
+Damage to the eye includes photokeratitis.
+There is some evidence that exposure also increase the risk of infection.

-Despite the possible hazards it is beneficial to humans in the right dosage, since Vitamin D is produced due to the biochemical effects of ultraviolet light.
-Vitamin D plays many roles in the body with the most well known being in bone mineralisation.

 Lower frequencies

-In addition to the well-known effect of non-ionizing ultraviolet light causing skin cancer, non-ionizing radiation can produce non-mutagenic effects such as inciting thermal energy in biological tissue that can lead to burns.
+Lower frequency non-ionizing radiation can produce non-mutagenic effects through additional thermal energy in biological tissue that can lead to burns.
+Power densities above 100mV/cm2 can increase body temperature and may cause tissue damage, especially to eyes and testes.
+These intensities are a concern for industrial workplace safety.

 In 2011, the International Agency for Research on Cancer (IARC) from the World Health Organization (WHO) released a statement adding RF electromagnetic fields (including microwave and millimetre waves) to their list of things which are possibly carcinogenic to humans.

 In terms of potential biological effects, the non-ionizing portion of the spectrum can be subdivided into: